davefavismortlock/CoastalME_TESTING/development/rfc_process.md

-- Once your candidate implementation is representative enough, and you and other contributors can have a good confidence that the RFC can be implemented in the way it has been described, send an email to the gdal-dev mailing list with a title like "Motion: adopt RFC {XYZ}: {Description of the RFC in a short sentence}" where you point to the pull request.
+- Once your candidate implementation is representative enough, and you and other contributors can have a good confidence that the RFC can be implemented in the way it has been described, start a discussion with a title like "Motion: adopt RFC {XYZ}: {Description of the RFC in a short sentence}" where you point to the pull request.
   All subscribers can vote, but only votes from members of the CoastalME Project